 Describe, if known, how this measure complements or improves on an existing measure in this topic area for the child or adult population, or if it is intended to fill a specific gap in an existing measure category or topic.
-For example, the proposed measure may enhance an existing measure in the initial core set, it may lower the age range for an existing adult-focused measure, or it may fill a gap in measurement (e.g., for asthma care quality, inpatient care measures).
+For example, the proposed measure may enhance an existing measure in the initial core set, it may lower the age range for an existing adultfocused measure, or it may fill a gap in measurement (e.g., for asthma care quality, inpatient care measures).

-We are unaware of any existing quality measures specific to the overuse of imaging with CT when MRI would be a reasonable alternative for the evaluation of children with atraumatic headache.
+We are unaware of any existing quality measures specific to the overuse of CT imaging for children with atraumatic headache.